San Diego Padres Player Ian Kinsler Yells At Home Fans, ‘F*** You! F*** You All!’ After Blasting Home Run

 — Starting 9 (@Starting9) May 17, 2019

-But after the game, mosts media and online attention focused on his equally emphatic curse words seemingly directed at Padres fans, many of whom have been critical of Kinsler for the past several weeks, believing that he was a weak link on a team that appear to have at least a chance of qualifying for the postseason forty first time since 2006.
+But after the game, mosts media and online attention focused on his equally emphatic curse words seemingly directed at Padres fans, many of whom have been critical of Kinsler for the past several weeks.
+Many fans believe that Kinsler has been a weak link on a team that appears to have at least a chance of qualifying for the postseason for the first time since 2006.
 The Padres currently sit at 23-21, in third place in the National League West.
-Butter 44 games in 2018, they were 17-27 in last place per BR.

 Ian Kinsler told his own fanbase tonight to “go f*** themselves” after homering. pic.twitter.com/yMKRDrmM2C